ifilot/cx16-othello/README.md

 cd src && make
 ```

+## Dependencies

+CX16-Othello makes use of [zsmkit](https://github.com/mooinglemur/zsmkit) which
+is an advanced music and sound effects engine for the Commander X16 and
+available under a MIT License.
+A static copy of this library is bundled in
+this repository and automatically embedded in the `.PRG` file.

 ## Assets

 * Part of the artwork (specifically the stones and the board) was purchased from